ourfalia/Arabist/README.md

 - ### Performance Testing:
   Performance testing was carried out to assess the website's loading speed and responsiveness.
 This involved evaluating page load times, optimizing image sizes, and minimizing unnecessary code or resources to ensure optimal performance.
-- ### Testing User Stories from User Experience (UX) Section
+- ### Testing User Stories from User Experience (UX) Section:
-  1. As a user, I want to be able to register for an account and easily login/out .
+  1. As a user, I want to be able to register for an account and easily login/out.
      The account link can be found at the right corner of the navigation bar and it has the signup, login/out links.
-  2. As a user, I want to be able to easily navigate through the website .
+  2. As a user, I want to be able to easily navigate through the website.
      The landing page has a clear structure with a navigation bar at the top which has links to the different pages on the website.
 In the header section there is a greeting statement and a button to make a reservation.
 All the links can also be found on the footer section.
   3. As a user, I want to be able to contact the restaurant.
-     .
      The contact information can be found on the footer section.
 There is also a button which is linked to the contact information in the body of the home page.
   4. As a user, I want to be able to easily make a reservation.
-     .
      Users can book a table by klicking the link at the nav bar, the button on the header section or the link on the footer section.
 The reservation page is esay to use and the form can be filled easily.
   5. As a user, I want to be able to view my reservation.
-     .
      Users can access their reservations through their profile pages where they can find a button that takes them to the reservations page.
 Another lick of this page can be found on the footer section.
   6. As a user, I want to be able edit my reservation.
-     .
      Users can edit their reservations on the reservation details page.
   7. As a user, I want to be able to cancel my reservation.
-     .
      Users can also cancel their reservations on the reservation details page.
   8. As a user, I want to be able to have a personalisedprofile so I can view my reservation.
-     .
      The profile page has basic information of users with two buttons for the reservation details page and home page.
   9. As a user, I want to be able to view the menu.
-     1. There is a link to the menu at the nav bar, the body, and the footer.
+     There is a link to the menu at the nav bar, the body, and the footer.
 The page itself has clear layout with the meals on cards and a link on each card to the meal details.

 ### Known Bugs